Debt Consolidation Done Right

 It can also give you the flexibility and cash flow you may need right now to get you through a rough patch.

-But there’s one thing you must do before consolidating your debt.
+But there’s one thing you must do before even considering debt consolidation.

 You MUST address the reason as to why you got into debt in the first place.Before consolidating #debt, you MUST address the reasons you got into debt in the first place.
 Click To Tweet

-Unfortunately, I’ve seen too many people consolidate their debt only to find themselves in more debt only a few short months later.
+Unfortunately, I’ve seen too many people go through debt consolidation only to find themselves in more debt only a few short months later.
 Especially if they consolidated credit card debt.

 Why?
 Well, when you consolidate credit card debt to a new account/loan, you now have available credit on those original cards.